Azure/azure-functions-durable-extension/docfx/articles/topics/task-hubs.md

+> [!WARNING]
+> This documentation is out of date and will be deleted.
+The official documentation has been moved [here](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-task-hubs).

 # Task Hubs
 A task hub is a logical container for durable task orchestrations and activities within the context of a single Azure storage account.
 Multiple functions and even function apps can exist in the same task hub, and the task hub often serves as an application container.